 The generation method of

 MD5(KEY + StreamName + txTime).

 KEY is the encryption key configured in step 1.

 StreamName, also known as stream ID, is Test in this example (we recommend using a random number or a user ID).

 txTime is the 5C271099 calculated in last step, and MD5 is a standard irreversible one-way MD5 hash algorithm.

 KEY is e12c46f2612d5106e2034781ab261ca3 Then txSecret = MD5(e12c46f2612d5106e2034781ab261ca3test5C271099) = f85a2ab363fe4deaffef9754d79da6fe

-A push URL that conforms to the Tencent Cloud standard consists of the four parts:
+A push URL that conforms to the Tencent Cloud standards consists of the following four parts:

-txTime) and only Tencent Cloud can decrypt and verify the
+txSecret (that only Tencent Cloud can decrypt and verify),

-StreamName, and push domain name (assumed as livepush.tcloud.com), we can put together a standard URL.
+StreamName, and a push domain name (e.g. "livepush.tcloud.com").
 In this example, the push URL is: